TD Bank Logo

 Font and Colors

-The green color went to the American brand from one of its predecessors – TD Banknorth.
-It is represented in the character system in two shades: darker British Racing Green (# 003F2D) and lighter Apple (# 54B848).
-In addition to symbolizing vitality and money, this color makes TD Bank unique and differentiates it from other US financial institutions.
+The green color was adopted by the American brand from one of its predecessors, TD Banknorth.
+It is represented in the character system in two shades: darker British Racing Green (#003F2D) and lighter Apple (#54B848).
+In addition to symbolizing vitality and money, this color makes TD Bank stand out and differentiate it from other US financial institutions.